PicusZeus/modern-greek-inflexion/README.md

 Please make sure to update tests as appropriate.

 ## Change Log

+ * 0.2.1 Fixes in verb module, mainly to modal verbs but also some minor issues resolved also.
+Added custom exceptions in exceptions module

  * 0.1.15 Added handling for ancient adjectives from 3rd declination (is, itos, ks, kos), and also for attic declination
  * 0.1.14 Added logic for contracted ancient adjectives on ous, oun, some minor improvements
  * 0.1.13 Added logic for resolving inflexion type of adjective that cannot be helped by corpus